Call for Abstracts – SRP 2018

 Students should indicate that they intend to submit their poster for consideration for the Smadar Levin award at the time of abstract submission.
 This is accomplished by checking the correct box during the web-based submission process.
 Students whose abstracts are selected for further consideration will be contacted for additional details.

 SRP also offers three President’s Awards to qualified applicants.
 These awards are intended to encourage and facilitate the participation of young scholars from diverse backgrounds and from groups traditionally underrepresented in the society.
-More information about these awards will be sent out in a separate email but applicants must submit a poster abstract for the meeting by the general submission deadline (April 7th).
+More information about these awards is available here.
+Applicants must submit a poster abstract for the meeting by the general submission deadline (April 14th).

 Number of Submissions per Member.
 There is no limit to the number of submissions on which a full member may be an author.
 However, anyone (i.e., full member, associate member or non-member sponsored by a full member) submitting an abstract may be first author on only one presentation (poster or oral presentation).